tianlin-liu/tianlin-liu.github.io/_pages/teaching.md

 Econ 285 Hullabaloo U (First Year Experience)

-Quote: "Tian developed meaningful relationships that made all students in my section feel welcomed at texas a&m.
+Quote: "<em>Tian developed meaningful relationships that made all students in my section feel welcomed at texas a&m.
 He was always outgoing and taught new material every class.
-He always checks on his students to see how we were mentally and how we were settling into university life."
+He always checks on his students to see how we were mentally and how we were settling into university life.</em>"

 `Teaching Assistant`
 ECMT 463 Intro to Econometrics